domoticz/ngx-domoboard/README.md

 - A [Domoticz](https://www.domoticz.com/) server running on your home network.
 - An access to the server over https with a valid certificate (https://www.domoticz.com/wiki/Native_secure_access_with_Lets_Encrypt) if you want to access the [production](https://domoticz.github.io/ngx-domoboard/) app and unleash the power of PWA.

+## Personal data

+- The project is thought for personal data protection with the use of [Fathom](https://usefathom.com/), "a more privacy-focused alternative to Google Analytics".

+- Every user input is also stored locally in the browser for convenience, never in a database on a server located wherever in the world, which means that no one has access to the user data except for the user.

+- Self-hosted domoticz build does not include calls to the [Fathom](https://usefathom.com/) server.

 ## Getting started